-On this page, we’ve gathered resources to help you understand the impacts so you can successfully support your child throughout their entire life journey.
+On this page, we’ve gathered resources to help you understand CHD and its impact so you can successfully support your child throughout their entire life journey

 The Canadian Congenital Heart Alliance (CCHA)